WRXinYue/ocean-hub/src/zh/docs/features/pages.md

 # Pages

-Misskey Pages are a feature where you can create custom web pages.
+Ocean Pages are a feature where you can create custom web pages.
 In them you can include different types of media and formatting. and even run programming scripts.
-Like with many other areas of Misskey, you can format your content using [MFM](./mfm.md).
+Like with many other areas of Ocean, you can format your content using [MFM](./mfm.md).

-Pages in Misskey are composed of different types of Blocks, and the blocks can be moved around using drag-and-drop.
+Pages in Ocean are composed of different types of Blocks, and the blocks can be moved around using drag-and-drop.

 ## Content Blocks